-The target date of the year two follow-up phone interview is the two-year anniversary of the participant's baseline interview at the field center.
-For example, if the participant's baseline visit interview was on October 1, 2008, then the target date for the year two follow-up interview is October 1, 2010.
+The target date of the year three follow-up phone interview is the three-year anniversary of the participant's baseline interview at the field center.
+For example, if the participant's baseline visit interview was on October 1, 2008, then the target date for the year three follow-up interview is October 1, 2011.
 The initial call for annual contacts is to be made no more than three weeks before the target date.
-Ideally, the annual follow-up interview takes place as closely as possible to the participant's second-year follow-up target date.
-However, it may require repeated attempts to contact the participant before an interview no later than 6 months after the target date.
-If for some reason contact is not made within 6 months after the participant's follow-up target date, the year two annual follow-up will be set to missing.
-The year three follow-up interview form should be used when the participant's year 3 anniversary occurs.
+Ideally, the annual follow-up interview takes place as closely as possible to the participant's third-year follow-up target date.
+However, it may require repeated attempts to contact the participant before an interview can be completed.
+All efforts should be used to complete the year three follow-up interview no later than 6 months after the target date.
+If for some reason contact is not made within 6 months after the participant's follow-up target date, the year three annual follow-up will be set to missing.
+The year four follow-up interview form should be used when the participant's year 4 anniversary occurs.
 This procedure is described in more detail in Manual 16